 – 3 cloves garlic, minced

-- ½ teaspoon red pepper flakes (optional, for a touch of heat)
+– ½ teaspoon red pepper flakes (optional, for a friendly kick)

 – Salt and freshly ground black pepper, to taste